-- In the year 2022/23 there will be no funds available to be spent in Barr, Troon, Maybole and Prestwick and Monkton.
+In the year 2023/24 there will be no funds available to be spent in Barr, Troon, Maybole, Coylton and Prestwick and Monkton.
 The remaining Girvan funds (£13,000) are tied up in external investments and other restricted funds which are held in the name of predecessor Trusts and Trustees.
-Officers' efforts to have these assets legally transferred to the Trust were delayed firstly by the impact of Covid-19 and latterly due to staff vacancies.
-This work will resume in early course.
-However, until that issue is resolved it may be that no or very limited funds are available for that area in 2022/23.
-Applications for grants will accordingly be invited for Ayr and Coylton.
-The estimated funds available in 2022/23 to be spent on grant funding as follows are:
+Finance officers' efforts to have these assets legally transferred to the Trust were previously delayed by the impact of Covid-19 and although this work resumed last year, the number of separate entities involved in the resolution process and the impact of competing priorities on the ability to pursue them has resulted in further delays.
+However, until that issue is resolved it may be that no or very limited funds are available for that area.
+Applications for grants will accordingly be invited for Ayr.
+The estimated funds available in 2023/24 to be spent on grant funding as follows are:

-- Ayr- £50,000; and

-- Covlton- £500.